volumeskies/Backgammon-Game-using-NodeJS/README.md

 A little backgammon game made with Node.JS
 ## What tools are used?
 [Node.JS](https://nodejs.org/en/), [Express](https://expressjs.com/), [MySQL](https://www.npmjs.com/package/mysql), [Socket.IO](https://socket.io/), [Webpack](https://webpack.js.org/), [Babel](https://babeljs.io/)
-## IMPORTANT!
-Please, be sure you are using NodeJS [v12.13.1](https://nodejs.org/download/release/v12.13.1/) Otherwise, there would be errors with ES6 modules

 ## How to run?
 ```